 Meet the Aresty Research Center Staff

 Joan Whalen, Assistant Director, works closely with undergraduates and faculty and manages many programs at the Center.
-Ms. Whalen has served Rutgers for twelve years, initially in the Graduate School of Education where she developed graduate-level academic courses, workshops on pedagogy, and team-building activities for educators and educational leaders in New Jersey.
-She has been at the core of the Aresty Research Center's programs and activities for the last six years and is responsible for many of the day to day operations of the Center.
+Ms. Whalen has served Rutgers for fourteen years, initially in the Graduate School of Education where she developed graduate-level academic courses, workshops on pedagogy, and team-building activities for educators and educational leaders in New Jersey.
+She has been at the core of the Aresty Research Center's programs and activities for the last eight years and is responsible for many of the day to day operations of the Center.